samuelbortolin/NLU-unitn-course/README.md

 ### Installation

-This repository can be cloned using the command:
+This repository can be cloned running the following command:

 ```bash
     git clone https://github.com/samuelbortolin/NLU-unitn-course.git